Imads608/Machine_Learning/README.md

-Machine Learning from sentdex course on Youtube
+Machine Learning from sentdex course on Youtube and Udacity